eliseomartelli/eliseomartelli.it/data/blog/2025-04-14-updates-from-last-week.md

 > A blog in 2025 should be a destination.
 They don't just distribute — they
 > accumulate.
 They hold time, build presence, and concretise.

-This resonates with me at an opportune moment, as I’ve been writing more frequently and gradually overcoming my fear of expressing my thoughts in public.
+This resonates with me at an opportune moment, as I've been writing more frequently and gradually overcoming my fear of expressing my thoughts in public.